Study Abroad Process

 Most students start by browsing program options (see Discover Programs) or by attending a college info session or university-wide events like the International Fair (held typically at the beginning of each semester).

-Step one: Attend a CALS Study Abroad 101 session
+Step one: Attend a CALS Exchange and Study Abroad 101 Session

-CALS Study Abroad 101 sessions take place during the academic year.
+CALS Exchange and Study Abroad 101 sessions take place during the academic year.
 Students are expected to attend one of these information sessions before applying for a program or meeting individually with a study abroad or exchange program advisor.
 No appointment is necessary for the 101 session.
-Attend a session to get all of the information needed to get started in finding the right program for you.

 These sessions cover factors to consider when selecting a program, the study abroad application and approval process, and other important college-specific information.